Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ## Limits

-There is a concurrent and a rate limit for the endpoint.
+There is a concurrent limit and a rate limit for the endpoint.
 The concurrent limit restricts the amount of requests you can run at the same time, while the rate limit restricts the total number of queries you can run per hour.
 The limits are per Data Project, and exceeding any of these limits returns a 429 error.

 The endpoints use a cost per query model.
 Here are the max costs per API Key: